vinceimbat/vinceimbat/content/cv.md

 [Header]
 # Vincent Imbat

-I'm a Los Baños-based Pangasinan writer and photographer who walks.
+I'm a photographer and writer in three languages exploring different ways of walking the Philippines.

 Born 1992, Dagupan, Pangasinan
 Lives and works in Los Baños, Laguna